Fantasy Football RB Report: With Nick Chubb down, is Jerome Ford a league-winner?

 New York Giants

 Saquon Barkley's injury is a gut punch.
-Joining Daniel Jones in dragging the Giants from the precipice of an 0-2 start to a thrilling 31-28 victory in Arizona, Barkley sprained his ankle, and it’s not clear how long he’ll miss.
+Joining Daniel Jones in dragging the Giants from the precipice of an 0-2 start to a thrilling 31-28 victory in Arizona, Barkley sprained his ankle and has already been ruled out for Week 3.
+It’s not clear how long he’ll miss.

 Enter Matt Breida, Gary Brightwell and Eric Gray.
 This screams committee.
 Breida hit a career-high 814 yards in 2018 and a year later had 623.
 He hasn’t surpassed 254 rushing yards since.

 With a game coming up against the 49ers on Thursday, Breida might not have much room to run.
 Keep an eye on Eric Gray, though.
 The rookie fifth-rounder has just two touches thus far, both on punt returns.
-He did have 1,366 yards at Oklahoma last year, so if his touch count increases, he could become a factor in Barkley’s absence.
+He did have 1,366 yards at Oklahoma last year, so if his touch count increases he could become a factor in Barkley’s absence.

 Chicago Bears